lizekss/currency-converter/README.md

 # currency-converter

-Basic currency converter application using the `tkinter` library `BasicConverter` for hardcoded rates and `APIConverter` to demonstrate API usage
+* Basic currency converter application using the `tkinter` library
+* `BasicConverter` class for hardcoded rates and `APIConverter` class to demonstrate API usage

 ## Usage
 1. install `tkinter` and `requests`